gcalder1/GeorgeC_Array_Cardio_Day_1/README.md

 * My completed code-along for the Array Cardio Day 1
 * My notes on what .filter(), .map(), .sort(), and .reduce() are and how they work
     * Within my notes are a few examples I created for my own understanding
-    * There are also additional notes throughout the html file, breaking down concepts I was havint trouble with
+    * There are also additional notes throughout the html file, breaking down concepts I was having trouble with from the code along based on the code we created with Wes Bos

 ---